jadar/DeveloperCapes/README.md

 1. Make sure you build with the Developer Capes classes.
 2. When you reobfuscate Minecraft, do not package the obfuscated class.
 It is the AbstractClientPlayer class that you modified/pathed while setting up the environment for Developer Capes.
-3. When you package your mod, make sure to include ```META-INF/MANIFEST.MF``.
-It is how Forge know to load the coremod part of Developer Capes to change the access of fields in ```AbstractClientPlayer```.
-Otherwise when you run your mod, Minecraft will crash.

 Thats it!
 If you have any trouble, make a post in the Minecraft Forums post or make an issue here on GitHub.